moby/moby/docs/sources/examples/running_redis_service.rst

     service redis-server stop

 Now we can test the connection.
-Firstly, let's look at the available environmental variables in our web application container that docker has setup for us.
+Firstly, let's look at the available environmental variables in our web application container that Docker has setup for us.
 We can use these to get the IP and port of our ``redis`` container.

 .. code-block:: bash